lohithkumark/weatherForecast/README.md

 ## Test Cities by Weather Type 🌦️

-Try searching these cities to see different weather animations in the app:

 - **Sunny**: India – Mumbai / Delhi
 - **Cloudy**: UK – London
 - **Rainy**: Singapore